 Eugene Airport (EUG) officials are pleased to announce the opening of the new Gallery at the Airport (GATA) on September 12, 2018.

-The opening exhibition will feature contributions from four local art organizations and will run for three months.
+The opening exhibition features contributions from four local art organizations and will run for three months.
 Once this exhibit has closed, the four contributing arts organizations will rotate displays on a quarterly basis.
 The current exhibitors include Emerald Art Center, Eugene Cultural Services, Jordan Schnitzer Museum of Art, and Maude Kerns Art Center.

 The GATA is one component of the Public Art Master Plan for the Eugene Airport which was finalized earlier this year.
 This plan serves as a guide for airport management in building a notable collection of diverse and significant work.
 Also included is a stewardship plan for existing works including the Wings, Flight Patterns, the Northwest Passages murals, and the Paul Bunyan wood carving.